ccnokes/SimpleStateMachine/README.md

 });

-//it looks like a lot more code but in my experience this is easier to manage than the spaghetti that results from the first approach.
+//it looks like a lot more code but in my experience this is easier to
+//manage than the spaghetti that results from the first approach.
 ```